mikemaccana/outdated-browser-rework/README.md

 			}))
 			.pipe(gulp.dest('./public/js/dist'))

-Doing this will mean that `oldbrowser` will only include `outdated-browser-rework` and its dependency `user-agent-parser`,without anything else to get in the way.
+Doing this will mean that `dist/oldbrowser.js` will only include `outdated-browser-rework` and its dependency `user-agent-parser`,without anything else to get in the way.

 ## Differences from Outdated Browser 1.1.0